ATR-BC Board Certification

-To maintain your status as a Board Certified Art Therapist (ATR-BC), you must:
+To maintain your status as a Registered Art Therapist with Board Certification (ATR-BC), you must:

 - Adhere to the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.

 - Recertify every 5 years, either through accruing Continuing Education Credits or passing the Art Therapy Credentials Board Examination (ATCBE).

-The purpose of the ATR-BC recertification process is to ensure that you continue to meet the high standards exhibited by this credential.
+The purpose of the ATR-BC recertification process is to ensure that you continue to meet the high standards exhibited by this certification.
 The five-year recertification requirement, an industry-standard time frame, ensures that ATR-BCs are current in maintaining the knowledge and skills necessary to demonstrate proficiency in the field, in order to protect the public.

 To be recertified, you must complete the recertification application which must be completed on MyATCB verifying the accrual of 100 qualifying continuing education credits during the five-year certification cycle or re-take and pass the Art Therapy Credentials Board Examination (ATCBE), which is updated annually.
 The ATCB no longer accepts handwritten CE tracker forms.
-All CE’s must be entered into the formal online tracker.
+All CE’s must be entered into the formal recertification application online tracker.
 This is to ensure we are meeting our accreditation requirements.

 The ATCB recognizes a variety of CEC activities.
-These activities are clearly outlined in the recertification standards provided to all ATR-BCs in their recertification year.
+These activities are clearly outlined in the recertification standards provided to all ATR-BCs.
 A minimum of six CECs must be earned in the area of ethics each cycle.
 Beginning in 2023 six CEC’s must be earned in the area of supervision each cycle.

 Keeping documentation of earned CECs is essential for your recertification application.
 A random sample of 10% or more of all those due for recertification is audited each year.
 Acceptable documentation may be in the form of academic transcripts, certificates of attendance from recognized providers, or other proof as outlined in the recertification standards.